The Las Vegas Strip

 Who Should Skip It

-- Guests with limited time focused on major paid attractions
+• Anyone with very limited time focused only on major paid attractions

 Location on the Las Vegas Strip